MrKleenex12/larrywang-portfolio/README.md

 This is the repository for my personal website, containing everything about me.
 I want to be able to showcase all of it in a single place.
 This site is part of my journey toward becoming skilled in Full-Stack development.
 I chose to build it while learning the fundamentals of HTML, CSS, and JavaScript.

+**I am currently taking a pause in learning front-end to learn JavaScript and PHP.**

 I’m also using this README to keep track of my learning progress — both for myself and for anyone who might find it helpful.
 Once the website is finished, I plan to host it on GitHub Pages.

 ---